Salma Awwal Shafi

 Shetech Consutants (Pvt) Ltd.

-This profile was prepared when Salma Awwal Shafi was elected to the Ashoka Fellowship in 1995.
+This description of Salma Awwal Shafi's work was prepared when Salma Awwal Shafi was elected to the Ashoka Fellowship in 1995.

 Salma Shafi, an architect and urban planner, is facilitating cooperation among slum tenants, marginal land owners, commercial banks and developers to construct affordable housing in Bangladesh's mushrooming cities.